rycolab/website/content/authors/gian/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Members
-- Teaching Assistants
 ---

-Afra is a second-year MSc student in computer science at ETH Zürich.
-Before joining ETH, she received her bachelor's in software engineering at Sharif University of Technology.
-She is working on a research project with Clara and Ryan.
-Her research interests include using machine learning for NLP tasks.
-She likes reading, hiking, and playing the piano in her spare time.
+Gian is a second year Data Science Student at ETH Zürich.
+Prior to that, he obtained a BSc in mathematics from ETHZ.
+His research interests include Natural Language Generation, with a focus on decoding schemes.
+In his freetime, he likes to mountain bike, play videogames and ride his motorbike around the alps.

-Native Language: Persian
+Native Language: Swiss German

+Animal Form: Jellyfish